12- and 15-Passenger Vans

-- Always use a trained, experienced driver who is not a student.
+- Always use a trained, experienced driver who is not a student and who regularly drives these types of vehicles.
 Although the driver of a 15 or 12 passenger van is not required to have a Commercial Drivers License (CDL), such driver should understand and be familiar with the handling characteristics of a fully loaded van.
 The driver should be well rested and attentive and not under the influence of drugs.
 A motor vehicle record (MVR) should be run on all drivers to make sure that they have no more than two minor violations in the prior three years and no major offenses in the prior five years such as a DUI or reckless driving offense.

 - Drivers should be aware of the following conditions that most often result in rollovers:

 - The van goes off a rural road and hits a ditch, embankment, or soft soil.